Thechristinaq/osticket-prereqs/README.md

 Step 3: Install Files
-<br> We will now install some files to set up our osTicking system, you can find these files by using google and downloading the files (there will be 8 steps in this portion)
+- We will now install some files to set up our osTicking system, you can find these files by using google and downloading the files (there will be 8 steps in this portion)
-<br> 1st, download and install PHP Manager for IIS (PHPManagerForIIA_V1.5.0.msi) (I have already installed the PHP Manager, follow the prompt for installation)
+- 1st, download and install PHP Manager for IIS (PHPManagerForIIA_V1.5.0.msi) (I have already installed the PHP Manager, follow the prompt for installation)
-<br> 2nd, download and install Rewrite Module (reweire_amd64_en-US.msi) (I have already installed the Rewrite Module, follow the prompt for installation)
+- 2nd, download and install Rewrite Module (reweire_amd64_en-US.msi) (I have already installed the Rewrite Module, follow the prompt for installation)
-<br> 3rd, create a folder called PHP in the C drive
+- 3rd, create a folder called PHP in the C drive
-<br> 4th, download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86) and unzip the contents into the PHP folder that we created
+- 4th, download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86) and unzip the contents into the PHP folder that we created
-<br> 5th, download and install VC redist.x86.exe
+- 5th, download and install VC redist.x86.exe
-<br> 6th, download and install MySQL 5.5.62 (mysql-5.5.62-win32.ms1), click typical setup and install, launch the configuration wizard, click standard configuration, enter a password that you will remember for the root password, click next and execute
+- 6th, download and install MySQL 5.5.62 (mysql-5.5.62-win32.ms1), click typical setup and install, launch the configuration wizard, click standard configuration, enter a password that you will remember for the root password, click next and execute
-<br> 7th, in the start menu, type and open IIS as an admin by right clicking the application and selecting run as administrator, once inside click the PHP manager, register new PHP version, browse for the PHP file in the C drive that we had created in the 3rd step, then click php-cgi. return to the home page after and restart the server (it is a good idea to restart the server when you make changes in the IIS manager)
+- 7th, in the start menu, type and open IIS as an admin by right clicking the application and selecting run as administrator, once inside click the PHP manager, register new PHP version, browse for the PHP file in the C drive that we had created in the 3rd step, then click php-cgi. return to the home page after and restart the server (it is a good idea to restart the server when you make changes in the IIS manager)
-<br> 8th, download the osTicket v1.15.8 file, once downloaded, right click on the folder and click extract all into the wwwroot folder, after the files have been extracted, return to the wwwroot folder and change the upload file name to "osTicket"
+- 8th, download the osTicket v1.15.8 file, once downloaded, right click on the folder and click extract all into the wwwroot folder, after the files have been extracted, return to the wwwroot folder and change the upload file name to "osTicket"

 ![image](https://github.com/thechristinaq/osTicket---Prerequisites-and-Installation/assets/165831241/02f7fc6a-4cca-4e83-8c21-2f7a9ddc862b)